fucker-liu/docker-diagrams/README.md

 ## Why?

-docker allows you to have a clean environment. you may do not need install all Dependency
+* docker allows you to have a clean environment. you may do not need install all Dependency

+* diatrams is something like software, it may make thing easy :)